Takeaway-Ordering-System-NJUCS-SE/Takeaway-Ordering-System/README.md

 # Takeaway-Ordering-System
 =======
-This Project is fufilled by Ruiyi Zhang, Hongjun Ge, David Cheng,Xinchen Cai, Nanjing University,
+This Project is fufilled by David Cheng, Ruiyi Zhang, Hongjun Ge, Xinchen Cai, Nanjing University,

 This project is a course project of Software Enginerring instructed by Professor LinZhang Wang.
 Our Project mainly employed Django Framework and Python Language.